KTM Duke 390 Review

 The bike is also lightweight, as most bikes in this class are.
 That REALLY helps when you are doing some low speed maneuvers and you get off balance.
 It’s much easier trying to save a smaller bike like this from a drop than it is some 600+ lb Harley Davidson.

-If you want to check out a real rider trying this bike for the first time, check out RidingWithTom on youtube.
+If you want to check out a real rider trying this bike for the first time, check out RidingWithTom on youtube (another great motovlogger for those who love to lose hours on Youtube.
 He’s a fantastic rider and recently got the opportunity to try out his friend’s 390.

 The Duke 390 is a great all around bike, but there are still a few things that are far from perfect.
 The first is the play in the throttle.
 Most of these smaller Dukes have a bit of play in the throttle before it actually starts engaging the engine.
 That’s not a huge thing, and it could be fixed with a little bit of wrenching on the owners part.
 Still, it sucks having to fix something on a brand new bike, even if its not critical to riding.